Sweden vs France Nations League preview: where to watch, team news

 Goalkeepers: Olsen (Roma), Johnsson (Copenhagen), Nordfeldt (Gençlerbirliği)

 Defenders: Augustinsson (Bremen), Bengtsson (Copenhagen), Helander (Rangers), Holmén (Willem II), Jansson (Brentford), Krafth (Newcastle), Lindelöf (Man.
-United), Lustig (AIK), M Olsson (Helsingborg)
+United), Lustig (AIK)

 Midfielders: Ekdal (Sampdoria), Forsberg (Leipzig), Kulusevski (Parma), Larsson (AIK), K Olsson (Krasnodar), Sema (Udinese), Svanberg (Bologna), Svensson (Seattle)